sarnold/timew-addons/README.rst

 .. _Timewarrior: https://timewarrior.net/docs/

-This repository is mainly a place for some example report extensions (where in this case "example" means things I actually use for reporting work hrs) and some experimental (at least for now) UI ideas.
+This repository is mainly a place for some example report extensions (where in this case "example" means things actually used for reporting work hrs) and some experimental UI ideas.

 The report extensions here use an existing `Python binding`_ but the easiest way to get started is probably the (JSON) export interface::